Phoenix-the-Imperial/GeneriZer/README.md

 # Version History

+ ## Version GZ-0.0.4

+  Randomized the choices of similar and replacement phrases.

  ## Version GZ-0.0.3

   Added more Generation Z slang in the word-map.

  ## Version GZ-0.0.2